- AJ Products UK

 1. Make an agenda and stick to it

-By setting an agenda and distributing it in advance, everyone attending knows what will (and will not) be discussed and can come prepared.
+By setting a clear agenda and distributing it in advance, everyone attending knows what will (and will not) be discussed and can come prepared.
 Sticking to your agenda will keep the meeting on topic and save time.
 If something important comes up that is not relevant to your current discussion, schedule another time to talk about it.

-2. Only invite people who need to be there
+3. Only invite people who need to be there

 Only invite employees that can contribute to the discussion or need to hear what’s going on in order to do their job.
 Cutting down on the number of participants means that everyone in the meeting will be engaged with the topic and able to make productive contributions, which keeps the discussion on track and avoids wasting time.
 It also prevents staff who don’t need to attend wasting time that could be spent on other work.

-3. Involve participants
+4. Involve participants

 Staff will be more engaged with the meeting if they have a chance to participate and give their opinions.
 Make sure your meetings don’t become lectures.
 Where appropriate, give everyone a platform to contribute and feel like a valued member of the team.

-4. Check that the conference room suit your needs
+5. Check that the conference room suit your needs

 Make sure the room where you intend to hold your meeting is suitable.
 Is the meeting table big enough?
 Does the room have enough conference chairs?
 Conversely, if there are only a few people attending, is the room too big?
 You’d be surprised by what a difference the conference room furniture can make to the atmosphere; trying to have a casual team catch up around a boardroom table will throw off the flow.
 By checking on these things in advance, you save the five to ten minutes at the beginning of each meeting that people spend settling in and make your meeting more productive.

-5. Test the technology beforehand
+6. Test the technology beforehand

 Spending a couple of minutes checking that all the technology is working ahead of your meeting can save a lot of time, both for in-person meetings and virtual ones.
 If you’re running the meeting, get there early to set up and connect.
 This means that when your team arrives, you can get started straight away.

-6. Ban mobile phones
+7. Ban mobile phones

 Mobile phones are a major source of distraction in meetings.
 What’s more, if just one person is looking at their phone, it will throw off the dynamic of the whole group.
 Without phones, people focus, relax and talk to each other more, which leads to a more productive meeting and creates better relationships.

-7. Try a standing meeting
+8. Try a standing meeting

 Did you know that, on average, meetings last 34% longer when participants are sitting down than when they are standing up? ² With a sit-stand meeting table, you can easily hold productive stand-up meetings that are short and to the point.
-As an added bonus, standing has also been shown to encourage collaboration and improve engagement ³.
+As an added bonus, standing has also been shown to encourage collaboration and improve engagement³.

-8. Change the scenery
+9. Change the scenery

 A new setting can engage staff and inspire fresh ideas.
 Try going to a local coffee shop for team catch ups or hiring a venue for important meetings.
 If you want to go further still, hold a walking meeting and get outdoors.
 Remember to let everyone know in advance so they can come prepared and enjoy the experience!